nodemcu/nodemcu-firmware/docs/modules/mqtt.md

 - `topic` a [topic string](http://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices)
 - `qos` QoS subscription level, default 0
 - `table` array of 'topic, qos' pairs to subscribe to
 - `function(client)` optional callback fired when subscription(s) succeeded.

+#### Notes

-NOTE: When calling subscribe() more than once, the last callback function defined will be called for ALL subscribe commands.
+When calling subscribe() more than once, the last callback function defined will be called for ALL subscribe commands.
+This callback argument also aliases with the "suback" callback for `:on()`.

 #### Returns
 `true` on success, `false` otherwise